A little history about crêpes from Culinaria FRANCE.

 For a savory crêpes for lunch or easy dinner recipes, the possibilities for fillings are endless.
 There’s nothing better than crêpes filled with mushrooms or vegetables, or shrimp.
 Serve two to three crêpes per person.
 Delicious!
 I have here three easy recipes, Earthy Barley with Enoki Mushrooms, Sauté Sesame Shrimp, and Potatoes with Mushroom Cream Sauce.
 Pick one, or three, they all so good-))

-Enoki mushrooms (also referred to as the velvet shank) are the delicate and tasteful mushrooms that grow on tree trunks, roots and branches mostly found in Japan.
+Enoki mushrooms (also referred to as the velvet shank) are the delicate and tasteful mushrooms that grow on tree trunks, roots, and branches mostly found in Japan.
 They grow in a cluster and have stems that are up to 4 inches tall.
-Their aroma is slightly fruity and they taste is mild.
+Their aroma is slightly fruity and their taste is mild.

 An ancient grain, barley has a pleasantly chewy texture and a sweet, nutty flavor.